sigoden/argc/README.md

 # Argc

-Argc: is a handy way to handle cli parameters of shell script.
+Argc is a handy way to handle cli parameters for shell script.

 ## Example